 With such a persistent and costly threat, why aren’t more security controls put in place to stop these breaches and email fraud?

 My thesis is that information security professionals aren’t comfortable, or may lack experience building compelling, ROI-based business cases to win the budget.
 When a business is weighing its level of investment in ERP software to cut cost in their supply chain or a SaaS solution to make their sales team more productive, the money always seems to be there.
 Security often loses because it can’t quantify the value to the business.

 To get you started, part one of this series will provide some sources and statistics I’ve used to help Agari customers secure the budget needed for security controls designed to stop breaches and eliminate BEC attacks.

-In part two, we’ll cover important factors for preventing email attacks that target your customers and can cause serious damage to your brand in the marketplace.
+In part two, we’ll cover important factors for preventing email attacks that target your customers and can cause serious damage your brand in the marketplace.

 When it comes to inbound threats, you have to look at three factors to build your business case:

 The more specific you can be to your company and industry, and the more substantiation you can provide regarding these three items, the more compelling your business case will be.
 Here are a few stats and sources to get you started in quantifying the value that can be realized from reductions in the risk of a security breach or Business Email Compromise fraud.